bettermanbao/openwrt-kcptun/README.md

 # openwrt-kcptun

-Binary in release for download.
+Binary in Release for download.

 More details please refer to https://github.com/xtaci/kcptun